automaidan/judges/README.md

 # Development background
 This is SPA with Google Sheets data storage (fetched during build process).
-Key part of with project is declarations that scrapped from http://declarations.com.ua/ (huge thanks to @(dchaplinsky)[https://github.com/]) during deployment process.
+Key part of with project is declarations, that scrapped from http://declarations.com.ua/ (huge thanks to [@dchaplinsky](https://github.com/dchaplinsky)) during deployment process.